tomlancaster/tom.README/README.md

 * I don't really want status updates, unless you really want to give them.
 I get that mostly from Jira or standup.
 * This can be an opportunity to tell me how you think the team could work better together, or highlight some area of conflict I might not be aware of.
 * I enjoy talking about the big picture, so if you do, too, this is a great forum for that kind of chat.
+* For local meetings I enjoy taking a walk, but let me know if this doesn't work for you; for remote meetings video calls are good.

 ## Feedback